 Same as first, but at end of row 8, you will Ch1 and slp st to 3rd ch of row 8 on last section made.

-Now undo long loop on first section row 8 and Ch1 and slp st to top of Ch3 of last Row 8.
+Now undo long loop on first section row 8 and Ch1 and slp st to top of Ch3 of 4th section , Row 8.
+Turn work so back of row 8 faces you.

 Row 10 – Ch3 and turn.
-2DC around SC post, 3DC in each gap and corner sets in each corner to end. #dc in Ch 2 space, Ch3, Slp st into top of Ch3.
-Turn,
+2DC in same gap, 3DC in each gap and corner sets in each corner to end.
+Slp st into top of Ch3. do not turn.

-Slip stitch row – slp st into front loops of each DC and Ch st. Slp st into first Slp st. Tie off.
+Slip stitch row – slp st into front loops of each DC and Ch st. Add extra Ch1 at center of each side and mark it.
+Slp st into first Slp st. Tie off.

 End of second Square.